Introduction

 External authentication uses an external service to verify user credentials.
 Note that all user data (permissions, etc) is stored locally, so in order to be able to authenticate a user externally, a user with the same name must already exist on a given AG server.

-The only external authentication protocol currently supported is LDAP.
+The only external authentication protocols currently supported are LDAP and OAuth/OIDC.

 AuthPolicy AUTH-POLICY